Although Root: A Game of Woodland Might and Right has only been out for a few years, it’s already garnered a reputation as one of the very best

 That’s where we come in!
 In this article I’ll give a full Root

 If you’re interested in trying Root then you’ve came to the right place.
 In this article, I’ll go over the base game, the expansions, the digital versions, and more.
-Read on for an in-depth Root
+Read on for an in-depth review.

 Table of Contents

-- How Many Players Is Root Board Game For?
+- How Many Players Is It For?

-- How Do You Setup The Game?
+- How Do You Setup the Game?

 - What Happens on a Turn?